dylankb/what-i-know-js/README.md

 console.log(bunnyName); // "Flopsy"
 ```

+This is an example of JS's "pass by value" property in action.
+Passing variable `bunnyName` binds its value to the local variable `bunnyName` variable inside `hippityHoppity` function scope.
+Therefore reassignment doesn't affect the outer variable because they just reference the same value (not reference).

-Also, there needs to be an outer variable reference for the function scoped variable
+If you do want to make use of the global/nesting scope behavior, there needs to be an outer variable reference for the function scoped variable

 ```js
 function hippityHoppity(bunnyName) {